dhgutteridge/Brew-Distance/README.rst

 This is a mostly faithful remake of
 `Perl's Text::Brew <https://metacpan.org/pod/Text::Brew>`_ implementation,
 except "INITIAL" matches aren't reported in output, since that isn't meaningful.
 (And, of course, it's written in a Pythonic idiom.)
-The Perl implementation itself states that it varies from the original Brew version, and I have followed it.

-This module isn't intended to be the most efficient determiner of edit distance; rather, it's concerned with simply offering the Brew algorithm in pure Python, which provides not just edit distance, but the edit steps taken to determine it.
+This module isn't intended to be the most efficient determiner of edit distance; rather, it's concerned with simply offering this algorithm in pure Python, which provides not just edit distance, but the edit steps taken to determine it.
 It also allows each edit type ("MATCH", "DEL", "INS", "SUBST") to be re-weighted, one of its main points of difference.
 This implementation is useful for cases where real-time performance is not a consideration, but re-weighting edit